ncarboni/CRM-RAG/Data and ontology stores/README.md

 This separation allows the system to retrieve both types of knowledge independently and blend them appropriately, giving factual data higher priority while using ontology knowledge to provide deeper context.

+To do:
+- Define research strategy
-To Test: other models for RAG
+- Test other models for RAG